top of page

 Application Deadline: Applications typically close in March.

-Dates: June 17 - 28, 2024.
+Dates: June 17 - 28.

-As an intern, you will attend a series of lectures on AI in healthcare and while building those skills you will simultaneously participate in research projects.
-Due to the intensive and immersive nature of the internship, you will also be under the expert guidance of Stanford AI research engineers.
-You will also get to attend Virtual Career Lunch and Learns with guest speakers who are from various parts of academia, nonprofit, and government helping you understand various possible careers and create strong networks!
+This Stanford Center for Artificial Intelligence in Medicine and Imaging offers a two-week summer internship for high school students interested in technology and AI.
+This is a great opportunity to develop a foundation in AI while exploring the impact it can have on healthcare.
+As an intern, you will attend lectures on AI in healthcare and participate in research projects.
+Due to the intensive nature of the internship, you will be under the guidance of Stanford AI research engineers.
+You will also get to attend Virtual Career Lunch and Learns with guest speakers from academia, nonprofit, and government organizations, helping you explore possible careers!

 Location: Lexington, MA.